vikasTmz/fem_render/README.md

 **Input**: A directory containing .obj files (exported from your simulation).
 Add this path in `render_script.py` to `PATH_TO_OBJS`.

 Then either:
-- Copy paste the python script (`render_script.py`) into blender's python console or,
+- Open the `render_scene.blend` file in Blender and copy paste the python script (`render_script.py`) into blender's python console or,

 - Use this command:
 ```bash